Large Language Models#

 print(response.content)

+Hello!
 I'm ChatGPT, an AI language model created by OpenAI.
-I'm here to help answer your questions, provide information, and assist with a wide range of topics.
+I'm here to help answer your questions, provide information, assist with writing, and much more.
 How can I assist you today?

 Warning